To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • The scope of social audits is highly localised and covers only certain selected aspects.

-• Social audits are often sporadic and ad hoc.
+• They are often sporadic and ad hoc.

 • Monitoring is informal and unprocessed.

-• The findings of social audit cannot be generalised over the entire population.
+• The findings cannot be generalised over the entire population.

 • Individual programs present their own unique challenges.
 For example literacy

-• program for adults require data on migration.
+• programs for adults require data on migration.

-• Several problems require a package of programme to be implemented simultaneously.
-For example, rural health requires convergence between water supply, education, sanitation, nutrition etc. Social audit may therefore need a more holistic approach.
+• Several problems require a package of programmes to be implemented simultaneously.
+For example, rural health requires convergence between water supply, education, sanitation, nutrition etc. It may therefore need a more holistic approach.

 • Absence of trained auditors.